-In conventional architectural design, details such as windows and doors are useful for giving the viewer a sense of scale, but in this more fantastical setting I need to define the scale in the foreground further.
-So I spend more time adding organic details such as grass, rocks and trees, that will add some life and a proportion to the overall setting.
+In conventional architectural design, details such as windows and doors are useful for giving the viewer a sense of scale, but in this more fantastical setting, I need to define the scale in the foreground further.
+So I spend more time adding organic details such as grass, rocks and trees, which will add some life and proportions to the overall setting.

 I want to add some mystery to the picture as well: some huge trees in the mist are a great addition in among the mountains in the background.
 I also spend time adding highlights, some details in the rooftops and houses, reworking the perspective, and focusing on adding colour variations and local saturation – all to try and generate a richer mood overall.

 Refining the shape makes everything look more painterly and is fun.
 It's time to get rid of the photographic texture as much as possible, and refine and stylise the volumes.
-I add more erosion, break the shapes, break the lines!
+I add more erosion and break the shapes, break the lines.

 This is the moment to take a little step back.
 When I've spent a long time on a single image, taking a break, flipping the image horizontally and vertically is useful: you get to see the image with different eyes.
-In addition, before finishing a painting, it's good to show it to your house mate , girlfriend or boyfriend, or even to your kids.
+In addition, before finishing a painting, it's good to show it to your housemate, partner, or even to your kids.